arg3t/distbench/README.md

 # Distbench

+> [!NOTE]
+> This is the Rust implementation of Distbench.
+For the Python version, see the [python](./py) directory.

-> A Rust framework for implementing and testing distributed algorithms
+A Rust framework for implementing and testing distributed algorithms

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Rust](https://img.shields.io/badge/rust-1.70%2B-orange.svg)](https://www.rust-lang.org)

 Distbench handles the infrastructure concerns (networking, message passing, node lifecycle) so you can focus on algorithm logic.
-It was built for the lab assignments in TU Delft’s [Distributed Algorithms](https://studyguide.tudelft.nl/courses/study-guide/educations/14765) course in the Computer Science master’s program.
+It was built for the lab assignments in TU Delft’s [Distributed Algorithms](https://studyguide.tudelft.nl/courses/study-guide/educations/14765) course of the Computer Science master’s program.
 A [python](./py) version is also available.

-## ✨ Features
+## Features

-- 🎯 **Clean API** - Procedural macros eliminate boilerplate
+- Clean API - Procedural macros eliminate boilerplate
-- 🔌 **Pluggable Transports** - In-memory channels or TCP sockets
+- Pluggable Transports - In-memory channels or TCP sockets
-- 📦 **Multiple Formats** - JSON or Bincode serialization
+- Multiple Formats - JSON or Bincode serialization
-- 🔄 **Three Execution Modes** - Offline, Local (via localhost), Network
+- Three Execution Modes - Offline, Local (via localhost), Network
-- 🔐 **Cryptographic Signing** - Built-in Ed25519 signatures for Byzantine algorithms
+- Cryptographic Signing - Built-in Ed25519 signatures for Byzantine algorithms
-- ⚡ **Automatic Lifecycle** - Node synchronization and coordination handled for you
+- Automatic Lifecycle - Node synchronization and coordination handled for you
-- 🏗️ **Algorithm Layering** - Compose complex protocols from simpler building blocks
+- Algorithm Layering - Compose complex protocols from simpler building blocks

-## 🚀 Quick Start
+## Quick Start

-### Prerequisites

-- Rust 1.70 or later
-- Cargo

 ### Installation